liamok19/passwordGeneratorJS/README.md

     4. Would you like special symbols/specialcharacters for your PW?
         1. 'ok' - True to push symbols/specialcharacters to be part of the PW.
         2. 'cancel' - False!
-    5. Would you like special numbers for your PW?
+    5. Would you like numbers for your PW?
         1. 'ok' - True to push numbers to be part of the PW.
         2. 'cancel' - False!
 3. Based on the user selection a password will need to be generated containing the categories been pushed and at the length the user chose (between 8-128).